eteitelbaum/academic-website/content/courses/psc1001/_index.md

 ---
-date: "2020-01-08"
+date: "2021-01-08"
+lastmod: "2021-01-09"
+title: "PSC 1001: Introduction to Comparative Politics"
+linktitle: Overview
+summary: An introduction to the field of comparative politics and the comparative method.
+Required course for GWU PSC and IAFF majors.
+toc: false
 draft: false
-lastmod: "2020-01-08"
-linktitle: "PSC 1001: Introduction to Comparative Politics"
 menu:
   psc1001:
     name: Overview
     weight: 1
-summary: An introduction to the field of comparative politics and the comparative method.
-title: Course Overview
-toc: true
 type: book
-weight: 1
+weight: 10
 ---

 ## Course Description